 Setting Rules & Enforcing Them

 Setting rules is one thing, but enforcing them is quite another.
 Sometimes we don’t feel like starting up with our kids to make a point.
 But wait!
 What is at stake when we don’t enforce the rules.
 The sign says, “Difficult Roads Lead to Beautiful Destinations,” I couldn’t agree more.
-When I was in high school, I fell for this girl that was visiting her relatives in our town.
+When I was in high school, I fell for this girl visiting her relatives in our town.
 I was head over heels over her and enjoyed sitting with her and talking about the future.
 It was great until I came home late one night.
 I didn’t intend to, but I had to walk, and she lived way over on the other side of town.
 I didn’t allow enough time to get home.
-My dad taught me a good lesson about abiding by his rules, which included being back on time.
-I was never late again, but the experience was indeed difficult.
-I wasn’t able to see this girl again, and then summer ended, and she went back to her community.
+My dad taught me a good lesson about abiding by his rules, including being back on time.
+I was never late again, but the experience was indeed tricky.
+I couldn’t see this girl again, and then summer ended, and she went back to her community.
 It was probably just as well, but it certainly didn’t feel like it at the time.

 - Instead of just making a list of rules and handing them to your child, or worse yet, making them up as you go, sit with them and discuss guidelines that you want your young person to follow.
 Seek their input and write something upon which you both can agree.
 Make sure they have a copy and post it in their room so they can see them.
 Discuss not only your expectations but the consequences for violation-1, violation-2, violation-3.
-Get their ideas on what reasonable consequences should be in advance.
+Get their ideas on what practical consequences should be in advance.

 I hope that these are helpful for our parents out there.